mcuntz/ncvue/README.rst

    conda install -c conda-forge ncvue

+..
    We also provide a standalone `macOS app`_ and a `Windows executable`_ that come with everything needed to run ``ncvue`` including Python.
 The macOS app should work from macOS 10.13 (High Sierra) onward.
 It is, however, only tested on macOS 10.15 (Catalina).
 Drop me a message if it does not work on newer operating systems.

-See the installation instructions_ in the documentation_ for more information.
+See the installation instructions_ in the documentation_ for more information on installing `Cartopy` and ``ncvue with pip``.

 License
 -------